YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 **Finally**, we get to move onto Cursor and/or Claude Code now!

 You'll note that I like to frontload my work.
-I noticed I'll spend much less time debugging and I have a much better grasp on my codebaes if I spend relatively more time planning before I jump into coding.
+I noticed I spend much less time debugging and I have a much better grasp on my codebase if I spend relatively more time planning before I jump into coding.

 NOTE: I like to ask ChatGPT to generate the PRD instead of doing it inside Cursor because it seems that system prompt in Cursor makes it so that the LLM likes to output a lot of code chunks inside the PRD.
 This will easily create PRDs that are 1000 to 2000 lines long, blowing up the context of new chats.
 ChatGPT will output more succinct PRDs that only focus on the key details, and let Cursor or Claude Code figure out the future code implementation.